akanazawa/hmr/doc/train.md

 - [MPII](http://human-pose.mpi-inf.mpg.de/#download)
 - [MPI-INF-3DHP](http://gvv.mpi-inf.mpg.de/3dhp-dataset/)

-For Human3.6M, download the pre-computed tfrecords [here](https://drive.google.com/open?id=1tquavoVWSdGeOn9P6zwoffIMoCRElzEO).
+~For Human3.6M, download the pre-computed tfrecords [here]().
 Note that this is 11GB!
-I advice you do this in a directly outside of the HMR code base.
+I advice you do this in a directly outside of the HMR code base.~ _As of April 4th 2019, we do not make pre-computed tfrecords available for Human3.6M due to the request from the authors of Human3.6M.
+Please download the dataset directly from their website._

 If you use the datasets above, please consider citing their original papers.